greenelab/deep-review/manuscript.md

 The term _deep learning_ has come to refer to a collection of new techniques that, together, have demonstrated breakthrough gains over existing best-in-class machine learning algorithms across several fields.
 For example, over the past five years these methods have revolutionized image classification and speech recognition due to their flexibility and high accuracy [@BeijBSRE].
-More recently, deep learning algorithms have shown promise in fields as diverse as high-energy physics [@TDruxF1s], dermatology [@XnYNYoYB], and translation among written languages [@4TK06zOf].
+More recently, deep learning algorithms have shown promise in fields as diverse as high-energy physics [@TDruxF1s], computational chemistry [@zCt6PUXj], dermatology [@XnYNYoYB], and translation among written languages [@4TK06zOf].
 Across fields, "off-the-shelf" implementations of these algorithms have produced comparable or higher accuracy than previous best-in-class methods that required years of extensive customization, and specialized implementations are now being used at industrial scales.

-Deep learning approaches grew from research in neural networks, which were first proposed in 1943 [@1HVDhhwpK] as a model for how our brains process information.
+Deep learning approaches grew from research on artificial neurons, which were first proposed in 1943 [@1HVDhhwpK] as a model for how the neurons in a biological brain process information.
-The history of neural networks is interesting in its own right [@1G5eCiq4d].
+The history of artificial neural networks---referred to as "neural networks" throughout this article---is interesting in its own right [@1G5eCiq4d].
 In neural networks, inputs are fed into the input layer, which feeds into one or more hidden layers, which eventually link to an output layer.
 A layer consists of a set of nodes, sometimes called "features" or "units," which are connected via edges to the immediately earlier and the immediately deeper layers.
 In some special neural network architectures, nodes can connect to themselves with a delay.